Conditions: Tonsil and/or Adenoid Problems

 Essentially, there are three types of problems that tonsils and adenoids can exhibit: infection, airway narrowing, and cancer.
 Obstruction of the airway due to tonsil or adenoid enlargement is most common and most relevant among children.
 Infection problems usually correspond to ages 2 to middle adulthood.
 Tumors of tonsils or in the area of the adenoids are most commonly present between ages of 45 and 70.

-What do they do and why are they present?
+What do tonsils and adenoids do and why are they present?

 Adenoids, palatine tonsils, and lingual tonsils are structures rich in immune system cells, and are therefore part of the immune system, but their immune function seems to be complete very early in life (probably before birth).
 To date, there are no studies that demonstrate a significant clinical impact of tonsillectomy or adenoidectomy on the immune system, but tonsils, adenoids, and the lingual tonsils, often cause health problems, with infections, airway blockage, or tumors.
 Despite consisting of the same type of tissue, their anatomic differences account for their different potential health problems, with the adenoids relating to recurrent ear infections, frequent mucus discharge in children, and blockage of the nasal airway, while the tonsils potentially blocking air from the nose and mouth.
 So, one answer to the question, “what do they do” is “potentially cause problems, though they do not cause problems in everyone.”